 Use water to build your fitnessFriday, 30 October 2020

-We may have some hot and stormy days ahead but there is a silver lining: the higher temperatures will make it more enticing to explore water-based exercises.
+We may have some hot days ahead but there is a silver lining: the higher temperatures will make it more enticing to explore water-based exercises.
 If you feel you’ve reached a point in your life where your mind is willing to exercise but your body isn’t, getting fit through exercising in water may provide your solution.
 Swimming is not your only option.

 Advantages of water-based exercise

 - It’s a cool way to beat the heat.
 What could be more refreshing in the sticky summer months than being immersed in water while you exercise?
-In winter, a heated indoor pool can offer warm support and keep you comfortable.

 - Swimmers half their risk of death compared to those who are inactive.
 However, you don’t have to swim laps to reap health benefits.
 Water is an ideal environment to build your strength and muscles in either shallow or deep water to match your comfort level with the water or fitness levels.
 Simply walking in water gives your heart and lungs more of a workout than walking on land and it may help with lowering blood pressure, especially for people who are new to exercise.

 - While your heart and lungs are getting a good workout while exercising in water, your muscles are too.
 Water creates resistance in all directions.
 The resistance of water can be between 4 to 42 times greater resistance than the resistance to air.
 This resistance will help maintain your muscle mass and strength, directly improving the management of your blood glucose levels.
 It can also result in you doing more exercise without it stressing your heart, lungs or joints.